-- The Reserve is scheduled to be open every day of the year except for December 25 and rainy days.
+- The Reserve is open every day of the year except for December 25, rainy days, and during Red Flag Warnings.
 Reserve hours are from 8:00 a.m. to approximately 30 minutes before sunset.
-Actual closing time is posted at the trailhead, or is available by clicking here.
+Actual closing time is posted at the trailhead.

 - Visitors to the Reserve are responsible for reading and understanding the Reserve's rules and regulations.

 - Safety is a priority at the Reserve.
 Take a moment to read about heat stroke, canine heat stroke, poison oak, and snakes before you visit.